-The Round 3 Settlements meet the criteria required for final approval under Federal Rule of Civil Procedure 23.
+The Round 4 Settlements meet the criteria required for final approval under Rule 23.
 They provide meaningful benefits and were reached as a result of arm's-length negotiations conducted in good faith by experienced counsel for EPPs and Settling Defendants, who were knowledgeable about EPPs' claims and the defenses that might be asserted to those claims.
 The settlements reflect a reasonable compromise in light of the liability, damages, and uncertainties of continued litigation facing both EPPs and Settling Defendants.